 Update: As of 1 July 2019, the application fee for Bridging Visa B has increased to $155AUD.

 IMMI BVB Grant Notification

 I’d previously heard that Home Affairs might only grant your BVB a week before your travel dates, so I was prepared to settle in for a long (and somewhat stressful) wait.
 Thankfully, that was far from the case!
 I applied on a Friday afternoon (5 weeks before my trip) and received my BVB via email the following Monday morning.
+My second BVB was exactly the same.
 Of course, everyone’s wait time will depend on personal circumstances and how busy Home Affairs is, but it’s nice to know that a long wait isn’t a guarantee with this visa.

 As soon as you receive a visa grant email, your Bridging Visa B will replace your Bridging Visa A, typically with the same work and study conditions (i.e. if you had unlimited work rights on your BVA, you will still have unlimited work rights on your BVB).
 Your Bridging Visa B Grant Notification email will tell you whether you have single or multiple entries and also specify your approved travel period— as an example, you can see my travel period in the screenshot below, which extends from the date of the visa grant to 20 October 2019.
 This is a full week after my requested date of re-entry into Australia, so it’s great that Home Affairs has given me a little cushion in case my flights are delayed.
 Overall, a very simple and speedy process to get a BVB!